 Working collaboratively with the factories when reviewing the 90-day reports, Nirapon provides feedback on those reports to support factories in how they can improve their safety management performance to maintain their workplace, keep their workers trained, and develop safe processes and procedures for all work in the factory.

-We also have a Helpline, this service, described as an anonymous grievance process, is in fact far more than that.
+We also have a Helpline (The Amader Kotha Helpline), this service, described as an anonymous grievance process, is in fact far more than that.
 It is probably best described as a barometer for safety in the Bangladesh RMG industry as well as a quality assurance (QA) agency for Nirapon work.
 What we are trying to change here is a deeply embedded mindset, that safety is a Brand requirement and in general, safety gets in the way of production.

 We will talk about the helpline in a bit more detail but first, we should discuss an illustration of this mindset and then apply the risk control measures we discussed earlier.
 We will use chemical usage in the factory production process as an example of this mindset.

 Hydrogen Peroxide (H2O2) is used widely in the RMG sector as a cleaning and bleaching agent.
 In pure form (undiluted) it decomposes explosively and is used as rocket fuel.
 For this reason, this substance requires a certificate to authorize storage under the Explosives Act 1884.

 In Bangladesh National Building Code (BNBC) there are prescribed limits on storage of such substances, these are generally ignored with the Explosives Act certificate being seen as an exemption.
 As far as a factory manager is concerned, there is nothing else “in writing” so that is the end of the matter.